fp-elevators

 Starter Files

 When starting your Elevator project, you need to set your project up in a working directory, so that you can read from and write to files.
-You can follow the steps from Project 4 to set this up.

 Submission and Grading

-Correctness is worth 70 points towards your course grade.
+There is no extra credit and no late days for this project.
+No submissions will be accepted past the deadline.
 Style will not be graded for this project.
 Your test cases will not be submitted to the autograder or graded, but writing comprehensive tests will be essential for doing well on the project.

 Collaboration Policy